Home / The Lit Drop /

 The connection between an At-Large race and a run-off in Afghanistan

-Missing from the group of pols and volunteers who lined Blue Hill Ave. on Sunday afternoon for Ayanna Pressley’s City Council At-Large bid was the big gun brought in for the weekend before the Nov.
+Missing from the group of pols and volunteers who lined Blue Hill Ave. on Sunday afternoon for Ayanna Pressley’s City Council At-Large bid was the big gun who had hoped to be there for the weekend before the Nov.
 3 election.
-But U.S. Sen. John Kerry, Pressley’s ex-boss, had a pretty good reason: Another election 6,600 miles away.
+But U.S. Sen. John Kerry, Pressley’s ex-boss, had a pretty good reason: Another election 6,600 miles

-Kerry also spent Saturday knocking on doors in West Roxbury with Pressley, who has worked for him as his political director, and local District Councillor John Tobin, who has also endorsed Pressley.
+Kerry also spent Saturday knocking on doors in West Roxbury with Pressley, who has worked for him as his political director, and local District Councillor John Tobin, who had also endorsed her.
+Pressley’s campaign had been careful of how to use Kerry, particularly since this is a local election.

 “It’s just voter contact, voter contact, voter contact,” Pressley said.